TikTok is heading the current dance trends popular among the members of Gen Z as well as millennials.

 Richmond is a Virginia native Nicole Bloombgarden wasted no time making one of the easiest TikTok dances, "literally the day it [the song] came out."
 The song "Out West" by Travis Scott resembling Young Thug dropped in December 2019, and 19-year-old Bloomgarden's dance only needs moving your hips and increasing your arms.

-Megan Thee Stallion and Cardi B 2020 single "WAP" was a cultural phenomenon, and its presence on TikTok was no exception.
+Megan Thee Stallion and Cardi B's 2020 single "WAP" was a cultural phenomenon, and its presence on TikTok was no exception.

-This challenge of the dance circle has been since the 2020 summer but truly excelled on TikTok in the 2021 first weeks.
-StayHipp devoted that the dance circle trend started with TikTok user @jenniferjeppssson, who published song or dance choreography along with a group of friends in July 2020.
+This challenge of the dance circle has been since 2020 summer but truly excelled on TikTok in the 2022 first weeks.
+StayHipp devoted that the dance circle trend started with TikTok user @jenniferjeppssson, who published a song or dance choreography along with a group of friends in July 2020.

 Music is one of the outstanding elements that make a difference in your mood.
 There is nothing better than listening to some good music, especially when you feel low or down.